cbc-univie/transformato/README.md

 For our example the maximum common substructure is marked in read on both molecules.
 ![bitmap](https://user-images.githubusercontent.com/31651017/68554631-c2683180-0429-11ea-8846-ce303fa933b9.png)

-The common core of mol1 and mol2 are different in atom type, charges and bonded terms (mol1 is aromatic, mol2 is not aromatic).
-The first step is now to define a mutation route to obtain a molecule where only the
+The common core of mol1 and mol2 is different in bonded and non-bonded parameters (mol1 is aromatic, mol2 is not aromatic).
+The first step is now to define a mutation route to obtain a molecule where only the common core is

 ### How to use transformato for binding free energy calculations